 For more information visit the IPCC website.

-The role of the Independent Police Complaints Commission
+What is the role of the Independent Police Complaints Commission?

 Complaints about the conduct of people serving with the police can be sent to the IPCC, but the IPCC does not have the power to record complaints.
 If you complain to the IPCC, it must, by law, forward the complaint back to the force involved for consideration.
 Due to the exceptionally high numbers of complaints made to the IPCC, it can take a number of weeks before a complaint is forwarded to the relevant police force .
 In order to have your complaint dealt with as quickly as possible, we advise you to complain to Northamptonshire Police using one of the methods set out above.